Milwaukee: City development

 On February 10, 2015, a streetcar connecting the Milwaukee Intermodal Station with the city's Lower East Side was approved by the Common Council, bringing decades of sometimes acrimonious debate to a pause.
 On a 9–6 vote, the council approved a measure that established the project's $124 million capital budget, its estimated $3.2 million operating and maintenance budget and its 2.5 mi route, which includes a lakefront spur connecting the line to the proposed $122 million, 44-story Couture.
 Construction on the Milwaukee Streetcar began March 2017, with initial operation by mid-2018.
-The Lakefront service is expected to start operation by 2019.
+This project was later named to The Hop, and became a free transit system.
+The Lakefront service was expected to start operation by 2019.

-Northwestern Mutual Tower and Commons stands 550 ft tall and has 32 stories, making it the second tallest building in Milwaukee.
+In 2024, Architectural Digest rated Milwaukee's skyline as the 15th most beautiful skyline in the world.
+Part of that skyline includes the Northwestern Mutual Tower and Commons stands 550 ft tall and has 32 stories, making it the second tallest building in Milwaukee.

 Fiserv Forum, a new multipurpose arena at 1111 Vel R. Phillips Avenue, has been built to accommodate the Milwaukee Bucks and Marquette Golden Eagles, as well as college and professional ice hockey games.
 Construction on the $524 million project began in November 2015 and opened to the public on August 26, 2018.
 The arena is intended to be the focal point of a "live block" zone that includes public space surrounded by both commercial and residential developments.
 The arena has a transparent facade and a curved roof and side that is meant to evoke the water forms of nearby Lake Michigan and the Milwaukee River.